 The best place for a herb garden is as close to the back door as you can.
 Having to leg it down to the very end of your garden to harvest herbs for dinner in the freezing winter rain is no fun at all (I know, I’ve made this mistake before), and what’s more, a herb garden is a really attractive sight from your kitchen window.

-My parsley has gone bonkers, and seeing all the leaves going to waste bothered me, so I began hunting the web for a parsley pesto recipe.
-I found a simple one on the BBC Food website, and set about harvesting.
-The first thing I noticed is that 30g of fresh parsley leaves is actually a lot of leaves, so this is a great option for using up excess parsley before winter.
+My parsley has gone bonkers and seeing all the leaves going to waste bothered me, so I began hunting the web for a parsley pesto recipe.
+I found a simple one on the BBC Food website and set about harvesting.
+The first thing I noticed is that 30g of fresh parsley leaves are actually a lot of leaves, so this is a great option for using up excess parsley before winter.